vic/tinted-jjui/README.md

 ## Customization.

-Remeber that these themes are auto-generated frequently from base16 schemes.
+Remember that these themes are auto-generated frequently from base16 schemes.
 If you need to make a particular adaptation, either copy and maintain the theme yourself or use jjui theme [overrides](https://idursun.github.io/jjui/Themes.html).

 ## Contributing